brown-ccv/gitintro/PITCHME.md

 ## What is @fa[git]?

+@ul

- * open source version control tool written by Linus Torvalds (@fa[linux])
+ - open source version control tool written by Linus Torvalds (@fa[linux])
- * **version control:** tracks and manages changes to documents, computer programs, and other collections of information
+ - **version control:** tracks and manages changes to documents, computer programs, and other collections of information

+@ulend

 ---